tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

 ```

 When `wp-admin/?action=foo` is requested, the function `foo_handler` will be
-triggered via action hook `admin_action_foo` by following code:
+triggered via the action hook `admin_action_foo` by following code:

 ```php
 <?php add_action( 'admin_action_foo', 'foo_handler' ); ?>
 ```

-If the `foo-secret-nonce` is also used for an administrator function to do an
+If the `foo-secret-nonce` is also used in a function for an administrator to
-important job and only `check_admin_referer('foo-secret-nonce')` is examined
+do an important job and only `check_admin_referer('foo-secret-nonce')` is
-without validating user privilege, a PE will happen.
+examined without validating user privilege, a PE will happen.

-Exactly the same vulnerability in WPtouch was also
+Exactly the same vulnerability in WPtouch (<= 3.4.2) was also
 [disclosed on July 14, 2014][WPtouch].

 This is caused by disuse of WordPress nonce.